 The chassis and front panel assembly are removable from the cabinet as a unit by removing two screws at each side of the front panel and the six screws on the underside of the cabinet.
-When removing the chassis from the cabinet, care should be taken not to damage the brass adjusting screws on the oscillator slugs (L-11-12-13-14).
-Refer to Figure 12 for location.

 6-4.
 TUBE and DIAL LAMP REPLACEMENT